 "Spellbinding as a dream. . . .
 Ms. Frucht's free-floating imagination and gentle, sensual voice have fashioned an enchanting novel." –Bethami Probst, The New York Times Book Review

 This was my first novel, a look at six people, many of them strangers to each other, whose paths cross during the separation and rejuvenation of a marriage.
 The world of SNAP is skewed, oddball, surreal, and I remember that to write it felt playful and strange, as if I had entered an intricate hall of mirrors.

-My first collection of stories, published in 1987, winner of the Iowa Short Fiction Prize.
+My first collection of stories, winner of the Iowa Short Fiction Prize.